htrgouvea/research/index.md

 ## About Me

 Hi!
-My name is Heitor Gouvêa and I am an Information Security Specialist, working as Information Security Leader at [Inploit Security](http://inploitsecurity.me).
+My name is Heitor Gouvêa and I am an Information Security Reseacher, working as Information Security Leader at [Inploit Security](http://inploitsecurity.me).
 I have been working on projects that help people, organizations and companies take control of their own security.